jina-ai/jina/docs/fundamentals/flow/instrumenting-flow.md

 ### Available metrics

 Each Pod supports different default metrics out of the box, also letting you define your own custom metrics in the Executor.
+All metrics add the `Runtime` name to the [metric attributes](https://opentelemetry.io/docs/reference/specification/metrics/semantic_conventions/) which can be used to filter data from different Pods.

 Because not all Pods have the same role, they expose different kinds of metrics:

 #### Gateway Pods